bukinoshita/sync-users-service/.github/log.md

 ## Apr 15 10:10PM

 We're back!
 Okay, need to create that endpoint to test the Events API.
 I was also thinking about creating a readme, but I'll leave that for later.

+## Apr 15 10:23PM

+Great!
+The endpoint is created and tested with ngrok